When is the next TD Five Boro Bike Tour?

 Yes!
 Each Rest Area will have all sorts of nutritious snacks and goodies to keep you going until the end.
 For those with dietary restrictions, we suggest that you bring your own snacks to ensure you’ll have the right ingredients to get you to the Finish.

-How can I find out where Rest Areas, Fluid Stations, and bike repair hubs are located along the Tour route?
+How can I find out where Rest Areas, Water Stations, and bike repair hubs are located along the Tour route?

 Are there designated areas for lactation along the route?

 Each of our medical tents at our four Rest Areas and at our Gowanus Water Stop can be fully enclosed and used as a lactation space.

 We ask all riders who find lost possessions on the route to hand them in to a staff member and let him/her know where the item was found.
 If you lost something, ask a representative at the information tent at the Finish Festival if it has been turned in.
 You can also email Bike New York with a description of the item and a note about where you think you lost it.
 If your item is turned in, we will contact you.
 The TD Five Boro Bike Tour and Bike New York are not responsible for lost or stolen items.

 What if I lose track of my friends/family during the Tour?

 Make a plan in advance with your friends/family in case you get split up.
 Rest Areas are a good place to meet up with friends.

 There is a “Reunion” area at the Finish Festival, which is a good place for you to rendezvous after your ride.